 Yet it was in a return to the area in which I grew up, that I found the most uncertainty and mystery.

 Seaton Snook was an English village on the County Durham coastline, in the North East of England.
 It was adjacent to Seaton Carew, my hometown.
 However, until three years ago, I had never heard of it.
 As a child, I had played on the sand dunes and marsh flats where it once stood, but with absolutely no awareness that the site on which I would run around, was once a thriving community of fishermen, blacksmiths, teachers, preachers, seacoalers, murderers, lovers, musicians and magicians.
 There was once a church, a school, a fairground, a railway station, an

 Then, in 1968, it vanished.

-This site is an archive of sounds from and related to the area, as I try and uncover the history of this forgotten town, and hopefully answer the question:
+This site is an archive of sounds from and related to the area, as we try and uncover the history of this forgotten town, and hopefully answer the question: